This post may contain affiliate links. Please read my disclosure policy.

 If you don’t have a bread machine

 - To activate the yeast mix the Dry Active Yeast with ¼ cup of the milk needed for the recipe.
 The milk should be lukewarm.
-Add ½ tsp of sugar, and let it rest until it becomes foamy.
+Add ½ teaspoon of sugar, and let it rest until it becomes foamy.

 - In the meantime, strain the flour along with the sugar and the salt into a bowl, ensuring they are completely mixed.
 Make a ‘well’ in the centre of the flour mix.